DukeNukemCentral/DNZH-PC-Port-Community/README.md

 - Online Multiplayer netcode support and for NukemNet.
 - Keeping it vanilla as possbile with few small changes.

-## Contributors
+## Getting Involved
 Since this is more a community like project anyone new is welcomed.

-People helping out with project:
+If you're interested in contributing to the project or getting involved in maintaining the repository, feel free to join the [Duke Nukem Central](https://discord.gg/VMBfuXjFga) community.
-- Snake Plissken from Outer Heaven Gaming
+You can hang out with modders and reach out to the PC port team in the Zero Hour Modding channel.
+Looking forward to having you on board!

-If you'd like to contribute project, feel free to join [Duke Nukem Central](https://discord.gg/VMBfuXjFga) community.
+## Credits
-To contact pc port team in zero hour modding channel.
+If you'd like to see who involved in the project, click [here](Docs/credits-md) to check the credits.md file.

 ## License
 Since this is Build Engine, please refer to the licensing information in docs.
 As for decomple team not sure what they want yet for code.